Sydney: Everything your neighbor has not experienced written by Winnie Sorensen

 Enjoy the sunset over Sydney from the Manly ferry

-After the walk, fish & chips and a dip in havet at Manly, you can conveniently take the ferry back to town.
+After a walk, fish & chips and a dip in the sea at Manly, you can conveniently take the ferry back to town.
 At sunset you may be lucky enough to get some great camera shots of the sun setting behind the Opera House and Sydney Harbor Bridge.

 Start the day with an early morning walk behind the facade of Sydney's busy fish market.
 The trips start at 06.40 and last 1½-2 hours.
 Take the light rail to get out here.
 At the end of 2018, a new fish market will also open right next to the old one - and the architects are Danish!